muvox/roguetutorial/README.md

     build directory of your project.
 If you built the basic hello world program, you project folder should have a cmake-build-debug folder.
 Place the three files there.

 7. Next we tackle the infamous CMakeLists.txt.
-Under the "set(CMAKE_CZZ_STANDARD 14)" line, I added the following:
+Under the "set(CMAKE_CXX_STANDARD 14)" line, I added the following:

       Linker flags so we dont need to send mingw dll files if we want to share our small .exe: